MicrosoftLearning/AI-102-AIEngineer/Instructions/08-translate-speech.md

 ## Provision an Azure AI Speech resource

-If you don't already have one in your subscription, you'll need to provision a **Azure AI Speech service** resource.
+If you don't already have on in your subscription, you'll need to provision a **Azure AI Speech service** resource.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
 1. Enter **Azure AI** in the search field at the top of the portal.
 Then select **Azure AI services** in the suggestions dropdown that appears.